Kamov Ka-50

 The Kamov Ka-50 "Black Shark" (Камов Ка-50 «Чёрная акула», English: kitefin shark, literally: black shark), NATO reporting name Hokum A, is a Soviet/Russian single-seat attack helicopter with the distinctive coaxial rotor system of the Kamov design bureau.
 It was designed in the 1980s and adopted for service in the Russian army in 1995.
 The Ka-50 is manufactured by the Progress company in Arsenyev.
 It is used as a heavily armed scout helicopter and has a rescue ejection system, rare for helicopters.

 During the late 1990s, Kamov and Israel Aerospace Industries developed a tandem-seat cockpit version, the Kamov Ka-50-2 "Erdogan" (Эрдоган, Erdoğan), to compete in Turkey's attack helicopter competition.
 Kamov also designed another two-seat variant, the Kamov Ka-52 "Alligator" (Аллигатор, NATO reporting name: Hokum B).

 The Ka-52's unit cost is US$16 million as of 2023.
+It has been deployed in the Russo-Ukrainian war, where, according to Oryx, dozens have been lost in combat.

 Development

 The Ka-50 is the production version of the V-80Sh-1 prototype.
 Production of the attack helicopter was ordered by the Soviet Council of Ministers on 14 December 1987.
 Development of the helicopter was first reported in the West in 1984, while the first photograph appeared in 1989.
 During operational testing from 1985 to 1986, the workload on the pilot was found to be similar to that of a fighter-bomber pilot, such that the pilot could perform both flying and navigation duties.

 Like other Kamov helicopters, it features Kamov's characteristic coaxial contra-rotating rotor system, which removes the need for the entire tail rotor assembly and improves the aircraft's aerobatic qualities—it can perform loops, rolls and "the funnel" (circle-strafing), where the aircraft maintains a line-of-sight to the target while flying circles of varying altitude and airspeed around it.
 The omission of the tail rotor is a qualitative advantage, because the torque-countering tail rotor can use up to 30% of engine power.
 The Ka-50's entire transmission presents a comparatively small target to ground fire.

-For improved pilot survivability the Ka-50 is fitted with a NPP Zvezda (transl.
+For improved pilot survivability, the Ka-50 is fitted with a NPP Zvezda (transl.
 Star) K-37-800 ejection seat, which is a rare feature for a helicopter.
 Before the rocket in the ejection seat deploys, the rotor blades are blown away by explosive charges in the rotor disc and the canopy is jettisoned.